Certificate of deposit

+Features

-In exchange for the customer depositing the money for an agreed term, institutions usually offer higher interest rates than they do on accounts that customers can withdraw from on demand—though this may not be the case in an inverted yield curve situation.
-Fixed rates are common, but some institutions offer CDs with various forms of variable rates.
-For example, in mid-2004, interest rates were expected to rise—and many banks and credit unions began to offer CDs with a "bump-up" feature.
-These allow for a single readjustment of the interest rate, at a time of the consumer's choosing, during the term of the CD.
-Sometimes, financial institutions introduce CDs indexed to the stock market, bond market, or other indices.
+Institutions typically offer higher interest rates compared to accounts that allow immediate withdrawals in exchange for the customer depositing the money for an agreed-upon term, although this may vary in situations like an inverted yield curve.
+Certificates of deposit (CDs) commonly offer fixed rates, but some institutions also provide CDs with variable rates.
+For instance, many banks and credit unions started offering CDs with a "bump-up" feature around mid-2004 when interest rates were anticipated to increase.
+These CDs allow for a single adjustment of the interest rate at a time chosen by the consumer during the CD's term.
+Additionally, financial institutions may introduce CDs linked to the performance of the stock market, bond market, or other indices.